 To get started, connect the power cable to the power connector on the side of your device: this is a 4-pin plug, and the word "POWER" is printed below it.
 Power up the Minimus using a power supply with a DC output of between 10 and 36 Volts.
 We recommend fitting an in-line 3.5 A anti-surge fuse in the positive power lead to protect the external wiring of the installation.
-The Minimus will, in turn, provide power to all connected instruments.
+In the case of a Minimus or Minimus+ connected to analogue or digital sensors, the digitiser will, in turn, provide power to all connected instruments.